techsoft3d/ts3d-hc-smartfilter/README.md

 ### Other Comparisons

 You can also search for the existence (or absence) of a specific property.
 In addition if the property has a numeric value you can also perform number comparisons.
-In the current implementation the unit value is ignored and an equal unit is assumed.
+In the current implementation the unit value is ignored and it is assumed that all nodes share the same unit for this property.

 ### Properties